greg-raven/Uncommon-Sense/_posts/2012-10-29-honesty-and-deceit.md

 tag: 'Noël Coward'
 ---

-It’s discouraging to think how many people are shocked by honesty and how few by deceit.
+It's discouraging to think how many people are shocked by honesty and how few by deceit.